gevaertlab/MethylMix/README.md

 ```

 Alternatively, MethylMix can be installed by downloading the appropriate file for
-your platform from the [Bioconductor website](https://www.bioconductor.org/packages/release/bioc/html/MethylMix.html).
+your platform from the [Bioconductor website](https://www.bioconductor.org/packages/release/bioc/html/MethylMix.html) or by cloning the [GitHub repository](https://github.com/gevaertlab/MethylMix).
 For Windows, start R and select the `Packages` menu, then `Install package from local zip file`.
 Find and highlight the location of the zip file and click on `open`.
 For Linux/Unix, use the usual command
-`R CMD INSTALL` or install from bioconductor.
+`R CMD INSTALL` or install from Bioconductor.

 __Loading__